 Size: 3 gallons

-Because of the small compact size, this aquarium is best suited for smaller fish like Tetras and Guppies.
+Because of the small compact size of the LED Cube Kit, this aquarium is best suited for smaller fish like Tetras and Guppies.
 Be careful not to overstock.

 Overall, we recommend this aquarium if you want something stylish but don’t have much space to work with.

-A compact fish tank with sleek design and packed with features.
+A compact fish tank with a sleek design and packed with features.